 Got questions?
 We can help!

-If a headache is keeping you up at night and your doctor isn’t available, call the Banner Health Network Nurse Now, a free health care service that offers advice 24-hours a day, seven days a week.
+If a headache is keeping you up at night and your doctor isn’t available, call the Banner Nurse Now line, a free health care service that offers advice 24-hours a day, seven days a week.
 Call 844-259-9494.

 Check out other pregnancy articles on our Banner Health blog